Welcome to Runnin’ for Sweets! I created this blog as an outlet for my obsession with running and ice cream 🙂

 I fell in love with running 7 years ago.

-I am currently a music teacher living in beautiful West Michigan.
+I currently live in the beautiful state of Michigan.

 I was lucky enough to find my soulmate during my first few years of college, and we are now happily married as of August 2017!